|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed September 1, 1942

-Assigned to the 5th Air Force, 8th Fighter Group, 80th Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG), 80th Fighter Squadron (80th FS) "The Headhunters".
 Nose letter Q. No known nose art or nickname.
-Later assigned to the 35th Fighter Group, 41st Fighter Squadron with tail number 213 painted in white or yellow.
+Later assigned to the 35th Fighter Group (35th FG), 41st Fighter Squadron (41st FS) with tail number 213 painted in white or yellow.

-On September 1, 1942 took off from Port Moresby on a mission.
-Pilot Helveston bailed out and landed unhurt.
-This Airacobra that crashed near the Bulolo River, one mile from Durand Drome (17-Mile Drome) near Port Moresby.
-Officially, this aircraft was officially listed as "surveyed" on January 24, 1944.
+On September 1, 1942 took off from Port Moresby piloted by 2nd Lt George T. Helveston on a mission then bailed out and landed unhurt.
+His P-400 crashed near the river, roughly one mile from Durand Drome (17-Mile Drome) near Port Moresby.
+Officially, this aircraft was listed as surveyed January 24, 1944.

 Joe Baugher "Airacobra I for RAF, P-400"